-Most Canadian drivers prefer the safety advantages of winter tires
+Canadian drivers continue to embrace the safety advantages of winter tires

 Leger is the largest Canadian-owned polling, research and strategic marketing firm.
 Founded in 1986, Leger has gained an impressive knowledge base, and provides clients access to credible and reliable data.
 Leger clients include BlackBerry, Bank of Montreal, Johnson & Johnson, LG, L'Oreal, Mastercard, Merck, Microsoft, Migros, Nestle, Pfizer, Quebecor, Samsung, Staples, and Westjet.

-Winter tires are seeing remarkable success in Canada and TRAC continues to collaborate with government, industry, road safety organizations and other stakeholders on providing safe winter driving recommendations that include use of winter tires and educating consumers about the safety benefits of winter tires.
+Winter tires are seeing remarkable success in Canada, and TRAC continues to collaborate with government, industry, road safety organizations, and other stakeholders on providing safe winter driving recommendations that include educating consumers about the safety benefits of winter tires.

-Only 35 per cent of Canadian drivers used winter tiresin 1998.
-That figure has more than doubled in 2020.
-TRAC’s 2020 Canadian Consumer Winter Tire Study shows that winter tire usage had grown to 72 per cent in 2020 in comparison to 2017 at 66 per cent, and 2014 at 58 per cent.
-Excluding Quebec, where the winter tires are mandatory, 65 per cent of the Canadian drivers will use winter tires in the 2020/2021 winter season.
+Only 35 per cent of Canadian drivers used winter tires in 1998.
+That figure has more than doubled in 2021.
+TRAC’s 2021 Canadian Consumer Winter Tire Study shows that winter tire usage had grown to 76 per cent in 2021 in comparison to 2017 at 66 per cent, and 2014 at 58 per cent.
+Excluding Quebec, where the winter tires are mandatory, 69 per cent of the Canadian drivers will use winter tires in the 2021/2022 winter season.

 * Mandatory winter tire usage since 2008